-We estimate, in a multilevel zero-inflated negative binomial model (using the glmmTMB package), the relationship between ambient UVA and COVID-19 deaths (21^{st} January-April 30^{th}), with a state level (N=46) level random effect.
-The 'at-risk' population is the total county population, with the [1] state level random effect, [2] a measure of the proportion of population tested positive for COVID-19 at the state level and [3] measures of infection susceptibility (county population density and urban-rural status), used to incorporate viral spread into the model.
-The model is adjusted at the county level for: percentage of older residents (\geq age 65), Hispanic and Black residents; socioeconomic deprivation and long term modelled 2000-2016 PM{2.5}, long term mean winter temperature (Dec-Feb).
+We estimate, in a multilevel zero-inflated negative binomial model (using the glmmTMB package), the relationship between ambient UVA and COVID-19 deaths ( $21^{st}$ January-April $30^{th}$ ), with a state level (N=46) level random effect.
+The 'at-risk' population is the total county population, with the [1] state level random effect, [2] a measure of the proportion of population tested positive for COVID-19 at the state level and [3] measures of infection susceptibility (county population density and urban-rural status), used to incorporate viral exposure into the model (in effect 'correcting' the at risk population to be the exposed population not the entire population).
+The model is adjusted at the county level for: percentage of older residents ( $\geq$ age 65), Hispanic and Black residents; socioeconomic deprivation and long term modelled 2000-2016 PM2.5, long term mean winter temperature (Dec-Feb) and long term mean winter humidity (Dec-Feb) to remove any potential confounding by spatially associated risk factors.

 Our first replication of the USA model was to investigate the relationship between ambient UVA and COVID-19 deaths in England (1st of March to 17th of April), with UTLA (N=150) level random effect.
 The 'at risk' population is the total MSOA population, with the [1] UTLA level random effect, [2] number of days since a local authority had 10 confirmed cases UTLA level and [3] measures of infection susceptibility (MSOA population density, population using public transport - bus, train and tube).
-The model is adjusted at the MSOA level for: Long term PM2.5, long term winter temperature, Percentage of residents: aged 80+, aged 65-79, Black, Indian, Pakistani/Bangladeshi, Chinese, in care homes, in higher education and income deprivation score (Table 1).
+The model is adjusted at the MSOA level for: Long term PM2.5, long term winter temperature, Percentage of residents: aged 80+, aged 65-79, Black, Indian, Pakistani/Bangladeshi, Chinese, in care homes, in higher education and income deprivation score.

-Our second replication of the USA model was to investigate the relationship between ambient UVA and excess deaths in Italy (1st of March to 30th of April), with Province (N=104) level random effect.
+Our second replication of the USA model was to investigate the relationship between ambient UVA and excess deaths in Italy $(1^{st}$ of March to $30^{th}$ of April), with Province (N=104) level random effect.
 The 'at risk' population is the total municipality population, with the [1] province level random effect, [2] number of tests for COVID-19 cases at the Province level and [3] measures of infection susceptibility (municipality population density and area).
-The model is adjusted at the municipality level for: Long term PM{2.5}, long term winter temperature, Number of foreign born, Percentage of residents: aged 65+, aged 85+ and deprivation (Table 1).
+The model is adjusted at the municipality level for: Long term PM2.5, long term winter temperature, Number of foreign born, Percentage of residents: aged 65+, aged 85+ and deprivation.

 Effect estimates were presented as mortality rate ratios with 95% confidence intervals.
 We predicted the number of deaths per million population at suitable levels of UVA by calculating the marginal means in the 'emmeans' package.
-To understand the average true effect of UVA on COVID-19 related death in all similar countries to those included, we used a random effects model as part of the 'metafor' package.
+To understand the average true effect of UVA on COVID-19 related death in all similar countries to those included, we used a random effects model as part of the 'metafor' package to calculate a cross county pooled estimate of the MRR.